Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

-\end{proof} \begin{remark} The proof of Theorem \ref{thm:global-mackey} leaves no doubt that the corresponding $C^*$-algebra completions of $\cala\rtimes \frakH$ and $\widetilde{\cala}\rtimes_c(\widehat{G}\rtimes \frakQ)$ are also Morita equivalent.
-Since we do not need this result in this paper, we will not discuss its proof in this paper. \end{remark}

 Since Morita equivalent algebras have isomorphic categories of modules, we deduce the following corollary from \cite[Theorem A.12]{pptt}. \begin{corollary} The algebras $\cala\rtimes \frakH$ and $\widetilde{\cala}\rtimes_c(\widehat{G}\rtimes \frakQ)$ have isomorphic categories of modules.
-In particular, the K-theory and (Hochschild) cohomology groups of the two algebras are isomorphic. \end{corollary} \begin{remark} As explained in \cite[Theorem A.12]{pptt}, in order to have an isomorphism between the Hochschild cohomologies of Morita equivalent algebras, one needs the maps $\Xi: \calm\otimes_B \caln\to A$ and $\Theta: \caln\otimes_A \calm\to B$ to satisfy
+In particular, the K-theory and (Hochschild) cohomology groups of the two algebras are isomorphic. \end{corollary} \begin{remark} As explained in \cite[Theorem A.12]{pptt}, in order to have an isomorphism between the Hochschild cohomologies of Morita equivalent algebras, one needs the maps $\Xi: \calm\otimes_B \caln\to A$ and $\Theta: \caln\otimes_A \calm\to B$ to satisfy that for any $p,p'$ in $\calm$ and $q,q'$ in $\caln$,

-for any $p,p'$ in $\calm$ and $q,q'$ in $\caln$.
-We can easily check the above identities with the explicit formulas for $\Xi$ and $\Theta$ from Remark \ref{rmk:morita-comp}. \end{remark}
+We can easily check these identities with the explicit formulas for $\Xi$ and $\Theta$ in Remark \ref{rmk:morita-comp}. \end{remark}